What is snoring?

 What will happen at my doctor's visit?

 Doctors will ask about your symptoms and do an exam.
-If they think you may have sleep apnea Sleep Apnea Apnea is a medical word for "not breathing."
-Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
-This happens over and over each time... read more , they may do:
+If they think you may have sleep apnea Sleep Apnea Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
+If you have sleep apnea, this happens over and over each time you sleep, often many... read more , they may do:

 A sleep test